Oceanwide - M.V. Hondius

 time the fur seals had not yet arrived and the beach was dominated by

 elephant seals.
 Their pups were mostly all weaned and the mating was

-drawng to a close.
-Nonetheless we saw several ferocious battles between
+drawing to a close.
+Nonetheless we saw several ferocious battles

 the beachmasters.
-The "weaners" were everywhere - seemiing a bit lost
+The "weaners" were everywhere - seeming a bit lost

 and looking at you with big brown eyes as if to say "Are you my

 mother?" and wanting a cuddle.
 The weather this time was truly